brianmccrory/jazzofjapan/_albums/sohnosuke-imaizumi-rin.md

 The overall album delivers an exciting variety of moods centered around a modern jazz piano trio with a fun vibe, well-produced, skillfully played, and decorated with stimulating experimentation.

-Sohnosuke Imaizumi - drums

-Kazuhiro Sunaga - bass

-Kazuhiro Tamura - piano

-Blahmuzik - sampler

-Released in 2015 on Flower Records FLRC-070.

-(Names in Japanese: Sohnosuke Imaizumi 今泉総之輔 Kazuhiro Sunaga 須長和広 Kazuhiro Tamura 田村和大)

-Excerpt from “Nag Champa”, the first track on this album:

-Promotional video for the album:

-Drums-and-sampler excerpts from Sohnosuke Imaizumi and Blahmuzik: